-With summer on its way, we thought it was a good time to share some tips on how to care for one of our favorite (and most useful) house plants — the aloe plant.
+With summer on the way, we thought it was a good time to share some tips on how to care for one of our favorite (and most useful) house plants — the aloe plant.
 Well-known for its sunburn-soothing abilities, aloe plants offer more than sweet relief from scorched skin.
 The succulents are lovely to look at, with their long green limbs, and they’re relatively easy to care for, making them a great choice for beginner indoor gardeners.
 Here’s everything you need to know about caring for an aloe plant.

 Planting Your Aloe Plant

 Aloe plants need lots of indirect light, so it’s best to place yours in a bright, sunny spot.
 If you have room to grow your aloe plant outside during the warmer months, it can thrive in the sunshine.
 However, its introduction to the direct sun needs to be gradual.
-If your plant’s leaves begin turning yellow, take it as a sign that it’s getting too much sunlight.
+If your plant’s leaves turn yellow, take it as a sign that it’s getting too much sunlight.

 Water & Feeding Needs

 Aloe plants don’t require frequent waterings.
-During the warmer months, plan to water yours once every two weeks.
+During the warmer months, plan to water yours once every two to four weeks.
 But be generous — the soil should be moist.
 Don’t water your aloe plant again until the soil has dried out.

 If your aloe plant looks brown or limp, you may have watered it too much, so cut back on your waterings.
 You’ll only need to feed your aloe fertilizer about once a month during the spring and summer.